Rosli Dhobi: Research

-Researches and writings on the history of Rosli Dhoby and Rukun 13 has been lacking because of low awareness and interests in the subject.
-Besides, from 1949 to 1996, the Sarawak public generally regarded the struggle of Rosli and Rukun 13 negatively as a "bad guy", "imposter", and "rebel".
-Only after Sarawak state government has given a formal state funeral to Rosli and his friends in 1996, the public perception started to change to the positive side.
-There are limited primary records regarding Rosli and Rukun 13 as the formal members of the Rukun 13 did not document their experience in view of their struggle looks bad in the public eyes.
-The last Rukun 13 member passed away in 2009.
-However, several of the Pergerakan Pemuda Melayu (PPM) (Young Malays Movement) members still available in 2009.
+From 1949 to 1996, the Sarawak public generally regarded the struggle of Rosli and Rukun 13 negatively as a "bad guy", "imposter", and "rebel".
+Only after Sarawak state government gave a formal state funeral to the executed rebels in 1996 did public perception start to change.
+There are limited primary records regarding Rosli Dhobi (Dhoby) and other Rukun 13 members did not document their experiences publicly.
+The last Rukun 13 member died in 2009.
+However, several of the Pergerakan Pemuda Melayu (Young Malays Movement) members were still available in 2009.

 Deputy director of Sarawak state prison, Sabu Hassan, in a formal reply written to Nordi Achie, a researcher working at Centre for the Promotion of Knowledge and Language Learning, Universiti Malaysia Sabah, stated that Malaysian prison department did not keep any record and files for the four offenders while a portion of the documents were destroyed by the British during the colonial times.

 In 2013, Jeniri Amir, a professor from Universiti Malaysia Sarawak specialising in political communication, wrote a book about Rosli Dhobi which included new information.
-However, according to a book review written by Nordi Achie, Jeniri's book contained errors with only superficial analysis of newly found information regarding Rosli Dhoby.
+According to a review by Nordi Achie, Jeniri's book contained errors with only a superficial analysis of newly found information regarding Stewart's assassination.